|

 4. Inner Cover

-An inner cover is positioned on top of the highest box.
-It allows fresh air to circulate through the hive and allows moisture to exit.
-The inner cover also prevents bees from coating the outer cover with propolis.
+An inner cover gets placed on top of the highest box.
+It allows fresh air to circulate while moisture can freely exit.
+This internal cover also prevents bees from coating the outer cover with propolis.

 If feeding the colony is necessary, the inner cover often has a small hole for placing a feeder.